 With Daedalus and Icarus free, they ascended from the labyrinth into the sky.
 However, Icarus soon got giddy on the exhilarating flight, and he forgot his father’s instructions.
 He soared as high as he could go.
 The sun melted the wax, and Icarus plummeted into the ocean, the feathers scattered on the water.

 Daedalus was devastated.
 However, the flight and fall of Icarus, and his death, are seen as a reversal of fate for Daedalus who had killed Perdix by pushing him from a great height.
-For the murder of Perdix, the gods punished Daedalus with the death of his son, in a poignantly similar way.
+For the murder of Perdix, the gods punished him with the death of his son, in a poignantly similar way.

 Daedalus eventually recovered the body of his son and buried him on an island near the fall.
 He named the island Icaria after his son.
 After this, Daedalus was to live a solitary life.